elunna/nerfhack-changelog/README.md

 * revenants have fire resistance.
 * shadows can now stalk the player
 * shadows have some minor buffs: higher level, better AC, stronger attacks, unsolid.
-* Shadows also resist shock.
+* shadows also resist shock.
-* Shadows have the same defense as shades (must be hit with silver or blessed weapons)
+* shadows have the same defense as shades (must be hit with silver or blessed weapons)
 * shadow ogres spawn invisible and have a drain life attack
 * spiked orcs cannot wear anything in the armor slot
 * spined devils now have a passive spike attack